State Rural Leasehold Land Strategy

 Rural leasehold land is State land that is leased for agriculture or grazing.
 It does not include lease land that is within a reserve, State forest, timber reserve, national park, conservation park, resources reserve or forest reserve.

-The State Rural Leasehold Land Strategy (PDF, 465K)* assists land managers to balance using the land profitably with maintaining healthy land condition and adapting farming practices to address challenges such as climate change.
+The State Rural Leasehold Land Strategy assists land managers to balance using the land profitably with maintaining healthy land condition and adapting farming practices to address challenges such as climate variability.

 Using a mixture of incentives and legal remedies, the framework introduces benefits to stakeholders by: